liebig/cron/README.md

 <a name="runjob"></a>
 ### Run the cron jobs

 Running the cron jobs is as easy as adding them.
-Just call the static **run** method and wait until each added cron job expression is checked and if the time has come, the corresponding cron job will be invoked.
+Just call the static **run** method and wait until each added cron job expression is checked.
+As soon as the time of the expression has come, the corresponding cron job will be invoked.
 That is the Cron magic.
 The **run** method returns a detailed report.
 By default Cron reckons that you call this method every minute (* * * * *) and by default the report (with their cron jobs errors) will be logged to database.
 You can change this interval using the `setRunInterval` function.

 ```
 public static function run() {